josephdickson11/josephdickson11/README.md

-## DevOps Engineer ⚡
+## Oladipupo Ibeun | DevOps Engineer ⚡
 ###### with some security practices somewhere in the middle 😄

 Hi there!
-I'm Oladipupo Ibeun, a passionate DevOps Engineer with a knack for integrating security practices into my workflows.
+I'm Ola, a passionate DevOps Engineer with a knack for integrating security practices into my workflows.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=josephdickson11&show_icons=true&theme=radical&count_private=true&include_all_commits=true)